VIDEO: The $100 Travel Agency Marketing Plan

 Email Marketing

-• Free: They have a great free program for startups, so you won't be charged until your list reaches a certain size.
-When that day comes, they can grow with you if you use them for email marketing.
-On their free plan, you can have up to 2,000 subscribers and create 12,000 emails per month (seriously, please don't write that many emails!).
+• Free: They have a great free program for startups, so you won't be charged until your list reaches a certain size (2,000 contacts or 300 email sends/day).
+When that day comes, their paid plans are ridiculously affordable!

-• Analytics: MailChimp gives you stats like open rate and click-through rate so you can see which emails are garnering a strong response.
+• Analytics: Brevo gives you stats like open rate and click-through rate so you can see which emails are garnering a strong response.
 That said . . .

 • A/B Testing Capability: You can have fun and experiment with A/B testing, which means that you can use analytics to see what email subject, content, or send time receives the most responses.
 Then after their testing period, they send the "winning" email to the rest of your subscriber list to help beef up your engagement.